 New anthology of texts about 22 July

-Next year marks a decade the terrorist attacks on 22 July 2011.
-In commemoration, Fritt Ord and the Association Read! are working together to make a free anthology featuring excerpts from books about 22 July.
+In commemoration of the tenth anniversary of the terrorist attacks on 22 July 2011, Fritt Ord and Foreningen !les are working together to make a free anthology featuring excerpts from books about 22 July.

 The book “22 July (a selection of texts)” targets upper secondary school pupils, but can be read by anyone.
 The collection of texts paints a picture of the terrorist attacks that took place nearly 10 years ago.
 The book (in Norwegian) can be downloaded as an e-book from the website frittordkonkurransen.no and here.